CredentialEngine/CredentialRegistry/docs/07_search.md

 For communities, like `credential-registry` which has specific resource types, you can also use endpoints like `/api/{community-name}/{type}/search`.

-The search params are described bellow:
+The search params are described below:

 ### General definition